-But speaking seriously, the organisations mentioned by the police really have something in common.
-These are all non-fascist organisations. majority of them are even prepared in their own way to fight against fascism.
+But, speaking seriously, the organizations mentioned by the police really have something in common.
+These are all nonfascist organizations.
+The majority of them are even prepared in their own way to fight against fascism.
 And that is their whole crime.
-And the secret police, which works directly in the service of the Lappoists, branded all elements who are of no use to the fascists, as agents of Moscow; this truth has been used in Finland before to force the democratic opposition into silence.
-The Prime Minister, Kiwimyaki, kept this secret document drawn up by his police "experts" in his pocket.
+And the secret police, which works directly in the servise of the Lappoists, branded all elements who are of no use to the fascists as agents of Moscow; this has been used in Finland before to force the democratic opposition into silence.
+Prime Minister Kiwimyaki kept this secret document drawn up by his police "experts" in his pocket.
 But it was published prematurely and by accident in the press.
 The "dossier of the experts" was to have been a bomb thrown at the right moment against the democratic elements in the country, a weapon to scare the opponents of fascism (in particular those in the ranks of the government party), and something to raise the wobbling authority of the Kiwimyaki government.
 But the weapon turned into a boomerang, which flew back and hit the government and its guards in the head.

-In order to increase the effect, all the officials of the organisations mentioned in this police report were mentioned by name.
-The country discovered that not only its most prominent professors, its best writers (led by Sillanpaa, who was the closest competitor for the premium when the Nobel Prize was awarded in 1936), numerous members of parliament, editors and other leaders of the agrarian party, the progressivist party and the Swedish party were among the number of the Communist Party's supporters, but also the Minister of Agriculture of the Kiwimvaki government and the wife of the Minister of Public Works, were also among the Communist supporters.
-The political police, when pressed, finally declared that the document had been ordered by the Prime Minister, Kiwimyaki himself, and that it had already been used even as material for the "Schutzkor" courses.
-But the document was not shown to the Minister of Agriculture. understandable that respectable bourgeois nonfascist circles were offended and indignant.
-Even the organ of the government Progressivist party spoke of the secret police as being an "abscess" which must be lanced.
-It stands to reason that not a word is mentioned in this newspaper about the numerous crimes of the secret police committed against leaders of the working-class movement, for example, of the secret murder of witnesses in the case of Comrade Antikainen, Lidva Rask and Lauti Lagerbum, etc.
+In order to increase the effect, all the officials of the organizations mentioned in this police report were mentioned by name.
+The country discovered that not only its most prominent professors, its best writers (led by Sillanpaa, who was the closest competitor for the premium when the Nobel Prize was awarded in 1936), numerous members of parliament, editors and other leaders of the Agrarian Party, the Progressivist Party and the Swedish Party were among the number of the Communist Party's supporters, but also the Minister of Agriculture of the Kiwimyaki government and the wife of the Minister of Public Works were also among the Communist supporters.
+The political police, when pressed, finally declared that the document had been ordered by Prime Minister Kiwimvaki himself, and that it had already been used even as material for the "Schutzkor" courses.
+But the document was not shown to the Minister of Agriculture.
+It is understandable that respectable bourgeois non-fascist circles were offended and indignant.
+Even the organ of the government Progressivist Party spoke of the secret police as being an "abscess" which must be lanced.
+It stands to reason that not a word is mentioned in this newspaper about the numerous crimes of the secret police committed against leaders of the working class movement, for example, of the secret murder of witnesses in the case of Comrade Antikainen.
+Lidya Rask and Lauti Lagerbum, etc.

-And all the same the government never thought of resigning: it confidently came before the parliament for the purpose of defending its three archreactionary bills, which aimed at restricting demo-According to these bills, any anti-fascist could be accused of treason and sentenced to the most severe punishment.
+And all the same the government never thought of resigning; it confidently came before Parliament for the purpose of defending its three arch-reactionary bills. which aimed at restricting democracy.
+According to these bills, any anti-fascist could be accused of treason and sentenced to the most severe punishment.
 Further, the government proposed that all rights of political prisoners should be withdrawn from persons condemned under these laws.
 But the indignation of the people made itself so strongly felt that this time some of the bourgeois members voted against this legislation.
-Thus at one and the same parliamentary session, a vote of nonconfidence was passed against the government, three times.
-Only then did M. Kiwimyaki resign, although the President, against the Constitution, proposed to the government that it remains in office.
+Thus at one and the same Parliamentary session. a vote of non-confidence was passed against the government, three times.
+Only then did M. Kiwimyaki resign, although the President, against the Constitution, proposed to the government that it remain in office.